THE THREE I’s (IACUC, IBC & IRB): RESEARCH INTEGRITY & BIOSECURITY CONFERENCE

 JOHN ROBERTS, CIP, is the Reliance/Compliance Manager for the Office of Human Research ethics at UNC-Chapel Hill.
 Roberts has over 19 years’ experience in IRB administration, reliance management and research administration.
 Roberts is a graduate of Duke University in Environmental Science and Policy.

-HEATHER LARSEN, MEd, Research Specialist, Tribal Research Office, Sisseton-Wahpeton Oyate.
 Heather Larsen is an enrolled tribal member of the Sisseton-Wahpeton Oyate (SWO) of the Lake Traverse Reservation located in the northeast corner of South Dakota and the southeast corner of North Dakota.
 Ms. Larsen earned her Master of Education degree from South Dakota State University in the Counseling and Human Development program, specializing in the Administration of Student Affairs.
 She completed her undergraduate degrees at the University of Minnesota, Morris, with B.A. degrees in American Indian Studies and Liberal Arts for the Human Services.
 She also earned an Associate of Arts in General Studies while attending her own tribal college, the Sisseton Wahpeton College.
-She graduated high school from a Native American boarding school named the Flandreau Indian School.
-Since 2015, Ms. Larsen has worked as the Research Specialist in the Tribal Research Office where her primary role is to provide oversight for all research activities conducted on the Lake Traverse Reservation.
+She graduated high school from a Native American boarding school named the Flandreau Indian School located in Flandreau, South Dakota.
+Since 2015, Ms. Larsen has worked as the Research Specialist in the Tribal Research Office, under the Tribal Education Department, where her primary role is to provide oversight for all research activities conducted on the Lake Traverse Reservation.
 In her current work, she develops and promulgates policies and procedures surrounding research protections and data management using a culturally-appropriate framework.
-She serves as the administrator of the SWO Local Research Review Board (Tribal IRB) where she continues to build the research infrastructure for her tribal nation.
+Ms. Larsen has received training to facilitate the Research Ethics Training for Health in Indigenous communities (rETHICS) curriculum.
+She enjoys consulting with other Tribes interested in developing their research infrastructure and with researchers whom strive to conduct ethical research with AI/AN communities.
+She serves as the administrator and coordinator of the SWO Local Research Review Board (Tribal IRB) where she continues to build the research infrastructure for her tribal nation.

 WILLIAM “WILL” SO, PhD, is currently a Policy & Program Specialist with the Federal Bureau of Investigation’s (FBI) Weapons of Mass Destruction (WMD) Directorate, Biological Countermeasures Unit.
 In this capacity Will provides subject matter expertise, in the field of biological sciences, for matters dealing with FBI policy, national policy, response planning, and biosecurity.
 He has been in this position for the past four years, after serving one year as an Intelligence Analyst, and an additional one year prior to that as a Physical Scientist in FBI’s Laboratory Division.
 Will received his Ph.D. in Environmental Toxicology in 2005 and a Master of Science in Ecology from The George Washington University in 1997.
 Dr. So’s experience includes policy, strategic guidance, and concept-of-operations related to biological crimes for both the FBI and the United States Government.
 He assisted and then later served as the project lead providing training on the Joint Criminal and Epidemiological Investigations model to over 3000 local, State, and Federal law enforcement and public health investigators.
 In recognition, he received two Merit Awards from the WMD Directorate.
 Will’s current projects include bridging the gap between researchers/academics and law enforcement/security officials in matters related to biosecurity, dual-use, and pathogen security.